Anku5hk/Programmers_guide_to_Python/book.md

   **Note**: Explaining all time complexities would consume lots of space for this book, you can get more information about it [here](https://www.hackerearth.com/practice/basic-programming/complexity-analysis/time-and-space-complexity/tutorial/).
 * Similar to time complexity there is also space complexity, it is used to measure how the memory of a function increases with the size of input.

-## 2. Data Types
+## <strong>2.
+Data Types </strong>
 Defines a particular kind/domain of data item, they define the type of data a variable holds.
 They also define the operations allowed on that data type.
-Python doesn't require declaration of data types like in C/C++/Java (as variables are just pointers).
+Python doesn't require declaration of data types like in C/C++/Java (as we saw before variables are just pointers).
 Any variable can be assigned any data type/object, a string variable can be assigned *int* or *float* or any other object it doesn't matter.
 There is no *final* (used for declaring a constant variable) keyword for variables in Python like in Java.
-The constant variables in Python are defined inside another module (we will cover this later), their names should be in capital letters and then later they are imported inside the current module to be used. </br>
+The constant variables in Python are defined inside another *.py* file in capital letters and then they are imported inside the current module to be used.
 #### Three types of Data Types in programming.
   1. **Primitive**: Are built-in or predefined data types in a programming language, Eg. *int*, *float*, double (n/a in Python), char (n/a in Python), bool etc.
   2. **Composite/Derived**: Are data types which are constructed using two/more data types, Eg. Array (*list* in Python), Record (*tuple* in Python), Union (*dict* in Python), Strings (*str* in Python), Functions, Pointers (n/a in Python), Structures (n/a in Python) etc.
-  3. **Abstract**: They define operations on object using functions but without specifying the exact implementations of those functions (the underlying implementation can differ from languages but the working has to stay same), Eg. Stack, Queue, Map, Tree, Graphs etc.
+  3. **Abstract**: They define operations on objects using functions but without specifying the exact implementations of those functions (the underlying implementation can differ from languages but the working has to stay the same), Eg. Stack, Queue, Map, Tree, Graphs etc.
-#### Mutable and Immutable types inside Python.
+#### Mutable and Immutable types in Python.
   1. **Immutable**: Values cannot be altered/added/removed once created or are read-only types once created, Eg. *int*, *float*, *complex*, *bool*, *None*, *str*, *tuple*, *frozenset*.
   2. **Mutable**: Values can be altered/added/removed after creation, Eg. *list*, *dict*, *set*.
-####

 Data types explained below are [int](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#21-three-numeric-types), [float](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#21-three-numeric-types), [complex](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#21-three-numeric-types), [str](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#22-text-type-str), [bool](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#23-boolean-type-bool), [byte](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#24-binary-types-byte) and [User-defined Data Type](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#25-user-defined-data-type).
-For simplicity I've arranged rest of them in [Data Structure's](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#3-data-structures) section.
 Later we'll take a look at the [None](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#26-none-object) object and some built-in functions.
+For simplicity I've arranged the rest of them in the [Data Structure](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#3-data-structures) section.
+Alright, let's begin.
-### 2.1 Three Numeric Types
+### <strong>2.1 Three Numeric Types</strong>
-1. **Interger** (int): Numbers that do not have decimal values.
-In Python, *int* is also a *long* and it can be of any size.
+1. **Integer** (int): Numbers that do not have decimal values.
+In Python, *int* is also a *long* type and it can be of any size.
 2. **Float** (float): Numbers that do have decimal values.
-In Python, *float* is also a *double* as it is a double precision floating point number.
+In Python, *float* is also a *double* type as it is a double precision floating point number.
 3. **Complex** (complex): Numbers that have two parts, real and imaginary.
-First part is normal number, the second part is imaginary number which should be followed by j. </br>
+First part is a normal number, the second part is an imaginary number which should be followed by j.
 * Creating numeric types.
 ```Python
 # here my_int is an operand, 42 is a literal and its data type is int
 my_int = 42 # int
 print(type(my_int)) # <class 'int'>

 my_float = 3.0 # float
 print(type(my_float)) # <class 'float'>
 my_complex = 4.22 + 20j # complex